Team-Earth-Quake-Detector/team_1_earth_quake_detector/README.md

         - On overlay that draws the location of all earthquakes of the last 24 hours into the actual map, represented by a circle containing the strength (Richter scala) of the earthquake and a label with the timestamp of the earthquake.
         - The web page should be updated in a defined interval.

-- We implemented a Searchbar for different user defined configurations and three arguments for configuration:
+- We implemented a searchbar for user defined configurations with the following three custom arguments:

         - A location either as an address or a city, region or country name or longitude and latitude positioning (default value: Current location of the computer)
         - A radius for the radius around the location in kilometers (default value: 250km)
-        - An update frequency in seconds (default 30 seconds)
+        - An update frequency in seconds (default 1000 seconds)

 #### 7.1.2 Additional achievements

-But we also managed to implement some additional features, to reach some **additional achvievements**:
+But we also managed **additional achievements** by implementing further helpful features:
 - We implemented an **Earthquake Analytics Dashboard** with 6 KPIs on our website:
-  - Total number of earthquakes of the last 24 hours within user provided radius of user provided location
+  - Total number of earthquakes of the last 24 hours within user provided radius around user provided location.
-  - Number of minor earthquakes of the last 24 hours within user provided radius of user provided location
+  - Number of minor earthquakes of the last 24 hours within user provided radius around user provided location.
-  - Number of moderate earthquakes of the last 24 hours within user provided radius of user provided location
+  - Number of moderate earthquakes of the last 24 hours within user provided radius around user provided location.
-  - Number of strong earthquakes of the last 24 hours within user provided radius of user provided location
+  - Number of strong earthquakes of the last 24 hours within user provided radius around user provided location.
-  - Distance from user provided location to closest earthquake of the last 24 hours
+  - Distance from user provided location to closest earthquake of the last 24 hours.
-  - Magnitude of strongest earthquake worldwide of the last 24 hours
+  - Magnitude of strongest earthquake worldwide of the last 24 hours.

-- We improved our **Website**
+- We improved our **Website**:
-  - We added a counter for the time which passed since the latest page update.
+  - We added a counter for the time that has passed since the latest page refresh.
-  - We added a About-Us-Page that can be reached via our navigation bar, where we introduced our team as well as their responsibilities within the project.
+  - We added an About-Us-Page that can be reached via our navigation bar, where we introduce our team as well as their responsibilities within the project.
-  - We added a Website-Manual-Page thet can be reached via our navigation bar, where we explain the main features of the earthquake detector and how it is intended to be used.
+  - We added a Website-Manual-Page that can be reached via our navigation bar, where we explain the main features of the earthquake detector and how it is intended to be used.